ortolanrj/StockQuoteAlert/README.md

 }
 ```

-3. Run the project passing 3 arguments: the stock ticker, the sell price, and the buy price
+3. Run the project passing 3 parameters: the stock ticker, the sell price, and the buy price
-    - `.\stock-quote-alert.exe PETR4 22.67 22.59`
+  - `.\stock-quote-alert.exe <TICKER> <SELL-PRICE> <BUY-PRICE> Ex.: .\stock-quote-alert.exe PETR4 22.67 22.59`

 ## Packages used
 - MailKit